jarvanh/dimeApp/README.md

 ## How to help

-- Please feel free to raise [issues](https://github.com/rarfell/dimeApp/issues) for any inquiries, suggestions for improvements, or bugs you encounter.
+If you have bug reports, feature requests, or want to start discussions, please post on our [Discussion Board](https://dimeapp.userjot.com/).

-- You're welcome to fork the repository and propose changes through a pull request, although the decision to merge it rests with the project maintainers.
+You're also welcome to fork the repository and propose changes through a pull request, although the decision to merge it rests with the project maintainers.

-- To follow along with app updates, follow [@budgetwithdime](https://x.com/budgetwithdime) on X / Twitter
-- If you would like to discuss with the contributors, feel free to drop [Rafael](https://x.com/rarfell) or [Jeffrey](https://x.com/jefcodes) a DM!
+To follow along with app updates, follow [@budgetwithdime](https://x.com/budgetwithdime) on X / Twitter.
+If you would like to discuss with the contributors, feel free to drop [Rafael](https://x.com/rarfell) or [Jeffrey](https://x.com/jefcodes) a DM!

 ## How to build